Jaclo Faucets Review & Rating Updated: May 24, 2025

 (Checked boxes indicate specifications usually, but not always, provided on the Jaclo website.)

 The cryptic "ceramic cartridge" does not provide enough information.
-All modern faucets are built around a ceramic cartridge.
+Virtually all modern faucets are built around a ceramic cartridge.
 But, there are very good and very poor ceramic cartridges made in this world.
 The best will last a lifetime, the worst a few years at most, which is why the actual identity of the cartridge maker helps in deciding which faucet to buy.

 As Jaclo uses good cartridges, it should have no problem disclosing their identity.